asefahmed500/culture-crm/TESTING.md

 ### 🔍 Checkpoints:

 *   [ ] **Surprising Connections**: In the **Customers** page "View DNA" dialog, the AI should identify and list non-obvious connections between different cultural preferences (e.g., linking a music taste to a travel style).
 *   [ ] **Foundation for Deeper Insight**: These connections must demonstrate the AI's ability to find multi-dimensional links.
-This is the foundational logic that could be used to understand more complex emotional or metaverse behaviors (e.g., how real-world tastes influence virtual-world expression).
+This is the foundational logic that could be used to understand more complex emotional or metaverse behaviors (e.g., how real-world tastes influence virtual-world expression and emotional responses).
 *   [ ] **Co-Pilot Explanation**: The AI Co-pilot on the **Export** page should be able to elaborate on why these "surprise connections" might be strategically important if asked.

 ---